changeworld/azure-docs.pl-pl/articles/role-based-access-control/tutorial-role-assignments-user-template.md

 ---
-title: Samouczek — udzielanie użytkownikowi dostęp do zasobów platformy Azure przy użyciu szablonu RBAC i usługi Resource Manager | Dokumentacja firmy Microsoft
+title: Tutorial - Grant a user access to Azure resources using RBAC and Resource Manager template
-description: Dowiedz się, jak udzielić użytkownikowi dostępu do zasobów platformy Azure przy użyciu kontroli dostępu opartej na rolach (RBAC) przy użyciu szablonu usługi Azure Resource Manager.
+description: Learn how to grant a user access to Azure resources using role-based access control (RBAC) by using Azure Resource Manager template in this tutorial.
 services: role-based-access-control,azure-resource-manager
 documentationCenter: ''
 author: rolyon